 Featured trips & expertise

-Jordan is compact country, roughly the size of Ireland, with more than its fair share of must-see sites.
+Jordan is a compact country, roughly the size of Ireland, with more than its fair share of must-see sites.
 Petra, Wadi Rum and the Dead Sea are all world-renowned attractions and are located within just a few hundred miles of each other.
 This, combined with the fact that Jordan’s roads are of excellent quality, means that it’s possible to see all of Jordan’s top spots in about 3 days.
 This doesn’t mean that we recommend spending 3 days only, since there is a lot more to see, and the top sites are worth spending more time at than just a quick visit.

 Having a great first day in Iceland after a long flight requires a bit of planning.
 We recommend starting your adventure on the right foot by diving right into all the great things Iceland has to offer.
 Based on the experience of travelers and the expertise of our local specialists, here are some useful strategies to make the most of your first day in Iceland.